Marketing Beginner Updated 2026-03-22

 Is losing subscribers always bad?

 Not necessarily.
 Losing disengaged subscribers actually improves your list health.
-The problem is when engaged, valuable subscribers start leaving — that signals a content or frequency issue you need to fix.
+The problem is when engaged, valuable subscribers start leaving.
+That signals a content or frequency issue you need to fix.

-Want to attract subscribers who actually want to hear from you? theStacc publishes 30 SEO-optimized articles to your site every month — automatically.
+Want to attract subscribers who actually want to hear from you? theStacc publishes 30 SEO-optimized articles to your site every month.
+Automatically.
 Start for $1 →

 Sources

-Start Free Trial
+Start Your $1 Trial

 $1 for 3 days · Cancel anytime